|

 angle α.
 Since it is opening

-counterclockwise from the axis, it is numerically negative, and so is
+upward from the axis, it is numerically positive, and so is

 the projected normal to the surface angle